 The Company has no significant off-balance-sheet concentration of credit risk such as foreign exchange contracts, option contracts or other hedging arrangements.
 The Company may from time to time have cash in banks in excess of Federal Deposit Insurance Corporation insurance limits.
 However, the Company believes the risk of loss is minimal as these banks are large financial institutions.

-Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision-making group, in making decisions regarding resource allocation and assessing performance.
-To date, the Company has viewed its operations and manages its business as principally one operating segment, which is developing and commercializing therapeutics for autoimmunity, fibrosis, and cancer.
-As of March 31, 2021 all of the Company’s assets were located in the United States, except for approximately $3,144,000 of cash, $1,706,000 of prepaid expenses and other assets, and $16,000 of property and equipment, net which were held outside of the United States, principally in our subsidiary in the United Kingdom.
-As of December 31, 2020, all of the Company’s assets were located in the United States, except for approximately $1,033,000 of cash, $1,837,000 of prepaid expenses and other assets, and $23,000 of property and equipment, net which were held outside of the United States, principally in our subsidiary in the United Kingdom.
+Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision making group, in making decisions regarding resource allocation and assessing performance.
+To date, the Company has viewed its operations and manages its business as principally one operating segment, which is developing and commercializing therapeutics to treat rare life-threatening, inflammatory fibrotic diseases.
+As of June 30, 2020 all of the Company’s assets were located in the United States, except for approximately $556,000 of cash, $1,713,000 of prepaid expenses, $13,000 of other assets, and $37,000 of property and equipment, net which were held outside of the United States, principally in our subsidiary in the United Kingdom.
+As of December 31, 2019, all of the Company’s assets were located in the United States, except for approximately $466,000 of cash, $1,606,000 of prepaid expenses, $23,000 of other assets, and $52,000 of property and equipment, net which were held outside of the United States, principally in our subsidiary in the United Kingdom.

 For federal and state income taxes, deferred tax assets and liabilities are recognized based upon temporary differences between the financial statement and the tax basis of assets and liabilities.
 Deferred income taxes are based upon prescribed rates and enacted laws applicable to periods in which differences are expected to reverse.
 A valuation allowance is recorded to reduce a net deferred tax benefit when it is not more likely than not that the tax benefit from the deferred tax assets will be realized.
 Accordingly, given the cumulative losses since inception, the Company has provided a valuation allowance equal to 100% of the deferred tax assets in order to eliminate the deferred tax assets amounts.